Tips for Cleaning Your Pool Tiles

 Utilise Acid for Washing Tiles

-We do not recommend acid washing for the average layman because of dangers associated.
+We do not recommend acid washing for the average layman because of the dangers associated.
 It delivers excellent results, though.
 You should only use this procedure to drain and clean the interior surfaces.

 - Mix equal amounts of muriatic acid (HCL) and water.